 Allow yourself time to choose well and take care of yourself.
 This may be the type of food you consume or how you spend time with the ones you love.
 It’s not the quantity that matters, but the meaning and fulfilment that it provides.

-If you need to talk to someone about your own mental health or that of someone close to you there are services available for you to find help and advice such as NHS Every mind matters, Mind Charity, Samaritans or speak to a GP, this can be your own or using our Private GP Service.
+If you need to talk to someone about your own mental health or that of someone close to you there are services available for you to find help and advice such as NHS Every mind matters, Mind Charity, Samaritans or speak to a GP.

 Published on 26 October 2020